nishantwrp/oppia-docs/webpack.md

 }),
 ```

-Here the `chunks` contain a chunk whose name should be the same as the same we gave to its chunk in the entry component above.
+Here the `chunks` contain a chunk whose name should be same as the name we gave to its chunk in the entry component above.

 Similar to the `.import.ts` files all the pages i.e. all the folders in `core/templates/pages/` directory contain a `.mainpage.html` file that serves as the main html template for that page.
 As you can see we set the `template` and `filename` properties according to this file.